 Why – because both countries share similar outlooks and ways of life to the US.
 Needless to say, my editor agreed with me.

 I have a Facebook friend who chiefly sets his stories here in the UK.
 It will come as no surprise when I tell you that his UK sales far outweigh overseas sales.

-Love stories, thriller, espionage and murder, even pure science fiction, find acceptance across the world always providing they are universal in appeal, in other words non country specific.
-But if your story has some kind of geographical connotations peculiar to where you the writer lives and therefore essential to the story, will it appeal beyond the borders of the country it is centred on?
+Love stories, thriller, espionage, and murder, even pure science fiction, find acceptance across the world always providing they are universal in appeal, in other words, non-country-specific.
+But if your story has some kind of geographical connotations peculiar to where you the writer lives and therefore essential to the story, will it appeal beyond the borders of the country it is centered on?
 Sadly, the chances are that it will only appeal to your fellow countrymen.

 It is a fact that the average reader is still consciously or unconsciously parochial in their literary tastes, preferring to read works by their own country’s authors to the detriment of countless others worldwide.